weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - INTEGRATION EVENTS: Implement Event-Driven communication between microservices/containers based on Event-Bus interfaces and any simple inter-process communication implementation (That implementation could be swapped by any more advanced Service Bus, like Azure Service Bus using Topics)

 - DOMAIN EVENTS: Implement Domain Events which is related but not the same as integration events for inter-microservice-communication.
-Domain Events are initially intended to be used within a specific microservice's Domain, although they could derive to integration events if what happened in a microservice's domain should impact other additional microservices.
+Domain Events are initially intended to be used within a specific microservice's Domain, as communicating state changes between Aggregates, although they could derive to Integration Events if what happened in a microservice's domain should impact other additional microservices.
 See:
 Domain Events – Take 2: http://udidahan.com/2008/08/25/domain-events-take-2/
 http://www.tonytruong.net/domain-events-pattern-example/
 We should probably use Domain Events when implementing a SAGA example, so we should do both things altogether.